 Today is the one-year anniversary of the day I jumped on a trampoline and suffered a Lisfranc fracture of my right foot.
 It’s a good day for reflection, to consider how far I’ve come and the challenges yet to overcome.

-I contemplated a number of activities I could engage in to celebrate making it this far, then realized I’d already committed to a three-mile fun run with my wife.
-Running for the sake of running was never really my cup of tea, but I love my wife more than I love celebrating random injury anniversaries.
-Besides, I had to admit that the run would be a pretty good test.
-Walking and running any kind of distance is among the very few activities that still seems to hurt.
+I contemplated a number of physical activities I could perform in to celebrate making it this far, then realized I’d already committed to a three-mile fun run with my wife.
+Running for the sake of running was never really my cup of tea, but I had to admit that the run would be a pretty good test.
+Walking and running any kind of distance is among the few activities that still seems to hurt.

 So, 365 days after suffering a potentially debilitating foot injury, I tied on some stiff-soled running shoes, threw water bottles in a pack, put the dog on a leash and walked a couple miles across town and milled among a hundred other runners at the starting line.
 I hadn’t done anything like that in a couple years, and certainly not since my injury.
 It would be interesting to see how my foot held up.

 But first I’ll summarize in brief the eight months that went by since finishing the Telluride to Moab mountain bike ride last September.